bettiecode/raylib-auto-tiling/README.md

 -saving and loading
 -camera movement

-there are many improvents to be made, but im moving on to another project
+there are many improvments to be made, but im moving on to another project

+remnants of unfinished features can be found inside the code